SchweizerischeBundesbahnen/api-principles/index.md

 *@see also: the complete [Architecture Design Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/GEP_Gestaltungsprinzip.pdf) \[internal link\]*

 ### Team decomposition and architecture decomposition are aligned
 Development teams build the core unit in the phase of decomposition and separation of concerns into different applications ...
+Each application is assigned to exactly one development team ...
 Dependencies between applications are also dependencies between teams.

 ### We build tolerant dependencies
 When building dependencies between teams and applications, we focus on loose coupling.
 We implement [tolerant readers](https://martinfowler.com/bliki/TolerantReader.html) and we strictly follow Postel's law:

 >Be conservative in what you do, be liberal in what you accept from others

-New Versions of a Dependency (API) must not be introduced, unless there is no other way.
+New versions of a dependency (API) must not be introduced, unless there is no other way.
 The evolution of an API must be compatible within one version as long as possible.
-Changes ar breaking, when consumers need to change simultaneously.
-In that case a new Version must be introduced and maintained.
+Changes are breaking, when consumers need to change simultaneously.
+In that case a new version must be introduced and maintained.
 APIs should not have more than two concurrent supported versions.
 Dependencies are also built tolerant in terms of changing latencies or outages.

 ### Composition of applications is done over well defined APIs
 Dependencies between applications are always built over well defined interfaces (APIs).
 There must be no quick-and-dirty workarounds like direct access to a database of an other application.

-## Software Procurement Principles
+## Software Provisioning Principles
-*@see also: the complete [Software Procurement Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/BEP_Bereitstellungsprinzip.pdf) \[internal link\]*
+*@see also: the complete [Software Provisioning Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/BEP_Bereitstellungsprinzip.pdf) \[internal link\]*

-Teams must Reuse functionality of other teams when the desired functionality is already existing.
+Teams must reuse functionality of other teams when the desired functionality is already existing.
 We prefer contributions to existing APIs (e.g. following [InnerSource](https://innersourcecommons.org) principles) than to rewrite already existing functionality of other teams.

-During the process of software procurement, the most actual and applicable [API Principles](https://schweizerischebundesbahnen.github.io/api-principles/) must be part of the decision criterias.
+During the process of software provisioning, the most actual and applicable [API Principles](https://schweizerischebundesbahnen.github.io/api-principles/) must be part of the decision criterias.

 ## Data and Integration Principles
 *@see also: the complete [Data and Integration Principles](https://sbb.sharepoint.com/teams/384/EA-eSpace/02_Querschnitt/06_Architekturprinzipien/DIP%20Daten-%20und%20Integrationsprinzip.pdf)\[internal link\]*